Buy the truth and do not sell it— wisdom, instruction and insight as well~ Proverbs 23:23

 I have irrefutable proof that the lunacy of our age is increasing at an alarming rate.

 The evidence arrived via a news story on the latest issue to vex an Illinois school district.
-The federal government is threatening to withhold six million dollars in funding from district schools.
-Officials ran afoul of the federal authorities when they announced the decision to refuse to allow a high school boy (who lives as a girl) to shower and change in the girl’s locker room.
+The federal government is threatening to withhold six million dollars in funding from the school district there.
+It all went south when the district announced the decision to deny a high school boy (who lives as a girl) the ability to shower and change alongside the girls in the girl’s locker room.

-It would be tough to accuse this particular school district of discriminating against anyone.
+It would be tough to accuse this particular school district of discriminating against anyone but especially this boy.
 The boy is allowed to wear girls’ clothing.
 He is called by a female name of his own choosing and he plays basketball on the girls’ team.
 The boy has been given full access to all of the girl’s restrooms and the school paid for the construction of a private changing room for him, located inside the girls’ locker room.

 The district asserts that the decision to deny the boy further access to the girl’s locker room was made only after they received complaints from students and parents.
 Evidently a few regressive Neanderthals balked at the notion of permitting a boy (who is still has his boy parts) to shower and change alongside the girls.